jjdelorme/ContosoUniversity/README.md

 1. [Create an instance](https://cloud.google.com/sql/docs/sqlserver/create-instance).
 For the purposes of this tutorial you can use the SQL Server 2017 Express Edition which is free to license.
 For this tutorial, you put all resources in the `us-central1` region.
 If you prefer to use a different region, make sure to change that in all region in this tutorial.

-1. [Create a database](https://cloud.google.com/sql/docs/sqlserver/create-manage-databases) and name it as follows: `ContosoUniversity`

 1. [Add a user](https://cloud.google.com/sql/docs/sqlserver/create-manage-users) to connect to the database.

 1. Make sure that the IP address that you want to connect to the database from is added to your [authorized networks](https://cloud.google.com/sql/docs/sqlserver/configure-ip#console).
 Alternatively, for the purposes of this tutorial, you can allow all public IPs (0.0.0.0/0) to connect, as shown in the following screenshot: